Chart Color Schemes

 Recent residential development output has been above average within Mudgeeraba - Bonogin when compared nationally

 Mudgeeraba - Bonogin averaged approximately 38 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-A total of 191 homes were approved during this period, with an additional 4 approved in FY26 as of now.
-On average, 5.4 people moved to the area for each dwelling built between FY21 and FY25, indicating a significant demand outpacing supply, which typically influences prices upwards and intensifies competition among buyers.
+A total of 191 homes were approved during this period, with an additional 7 approved in FY26 as of now.
+On average, 5.4 people moved to the area each year for every dwelling built between FY21 and FY25, indicating significant demand outpacing supply, which can put upward pressure on prices and increase competition among buyers.

-The average construction cost value of new properties was $541,000, suggesting developers focus on the premium market with high-end developments.
-This financial year has seen $9.6 million in commercial development approvals, indicating balanced commercial development activity.
-Compared to the Rest of Qld, Mudgeeraba - Bonogin exhibits approximately 75% of construction activity per person and ranks among the 45th percentile nationally when measured against other areas assessed.
-This suggests limited buyer options while strengthening demand for established dwellings.
+The average construction cost value of new properties was $541,000, suggesting developers focused on the premium market with high-end developments.
+In FY26, $9.6 million in commercial development approvals have been recorded, indicating balanced commercial development activity.
+Compared to the Rest of Qld and nationally, Mudgeeraba - Bonogin shows approximately 75% of construction activity per person while placing among the 44th percentile of areas assessed, suggesting somewhat limited buyer options while strengthening demand for established dwellings.
+However, recent construction activity has intensified.

-Although recent construction activity has intensified, it remains under the national average, reflecting the area's established nature and potential planning limitations.
-New building activity in Mudgeeraba - Bonogin comprises 97.0% standalone homes and 3.0% medium to high-density housing, maintaining its traditional low-density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 460 people, indicating a quiet, low-activity development environment.
-Future projections estimate Mudgeeraba - Bonogin will add approximately 3942 residents by 2041.
+New building activity consists of 97.0% standalone homes and 3.0% medium to high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval in Mudgeeraba - Bonogin is 460 people, reflecting its quiet, low activity development environment.
+Future projections estimate an addition of 3,942 residents by 2041 based on the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development